Agriculture and Other Legislation Amendment Bill 2019

 3.42 pmHon.
 ML FURNERSupports

-As shadow agriculture minister, stated the opposition supports many aspects of the bill but foreshadowed amendments regarding animals in hot vehicles and penalties for illegal dog baiting.
-Raised concerns about several provisions.
+As shadow minister, stated the opposition supports many aspects of the bill but foreshadowed amendments to increase penalties for animals in hot vehicles and illegal dog baiting.
+Criticised the government for weak penalties on farm trespassers and for rushing the QATC repeal without committee scrutiny.

 The opposition supports many aspects of this bill.
-However, I foreshadow that I will be moving amendments regarding animals in hot vehicles and penalties for illegal dog baiting.2020-02-05View Hansard
+However, I foreshadow that I will be moving amendments regarding animals in hot vehicles and illegal dog baiting during the consideration in detail.2020-02-05View Hansard

-From the outset, I indicate that the LNP will not oppose the bill but will move the amendments that we believe will vastly improve it.2020-02-05View Hansard
+From the outset, I indicate that the LNP will not oppose the bill but will move the amendments—as our shadow minister just referred to—that we believe will vastly improve the bill's implementation.2020-02-05View Hansard

 4.40 pmMs PUGHSupports

-Supported the bill as a committee member, focusing on animal welfare provisions including rescue of animals from hot vehicles.
+Supported the bill as a committee member, focusing on the cosmetics animal testing provisions and the amendments clarifying animal cruelty for animals left in hot cars.

-The LNP supports aspects of this bill which will help to ensure that individuals responsible for animal offences are held to account.2020-02-05View Hansard
+The LNP supports aspects of this bill which will help to ensure that individuals responsible for animal offences are held to account for their actions.2020-02-05View Hansard

 4.56 pmMr WHITINGSupports

-As committee member, stated the LNP would not oppose the amendments but raised concerns about agricultural college closures, wild goat movement provisions, and the late introduction of ministerial amendments.
+As a committee member, stated the LNP would not oppose the bill but raised concerns about the adequacy of penalties for farm trespass, the removal of goat tagging exemptions opposed by industry, and the rushed QATC repeal amendments.

 6.24 pmMr MADDENSupports